 The SNR parameters are the SN energy, for which we used the fiducial value of $E_\mathrm{SN}=10^{51}~\mathrm{erg}$, and the ejecta mass $m_\mathrm{ej}$.
-It could be possible to add a dispersion on $E_\mathrm{SN}$, but observationally, this parameter is degenerate with the medium density, resulting in loose constraints on the parameter, so we kept it at its commonly assumed value.
-The ejecta mass is computed as the progenitor mass to which we subtracted the mass lost in winds and the remainder of the pulsar mass $m_\mathrm{PSR}=1.4~\mathrm{M}_\odot$:
+It could be possible to add a dispersion on $E_\mathrm{SN}$, but observationally this parameter is degenerate with the medium density, resulting in loose constraints on the parameter.
+Therefore, we kept it at its commonly assumed value.
+The ejecta mass was computed as the progenitor mass minus the mass lost in winds and the remaining pulsar mass $m_\mathrm{PSR}=1.4~\mathrm{M}_\odot$:

 There are no comprehensive analytical models for the evolution of a SNR inside a stratified environment similar to a bubble that also incorporates the radiative phase and merger.
-We used the thin-shell approximation for the evolution of the SNR blastwave radius and speed in the stratified environment to which we added a criterion for the merger with the medium surrounding the SNR.
+We used the thin-shell approximation for the evolution of the SNR blast wave radius and speed in the stratified environment to which we added a criterion for the merger with the medium surrounding the SNR.

 The model is based on the method given in Appendix A of \citet{ptuskin+2005} for the computation of the SNR position $r$ as a function of time $t$.
-We recall the equations we use here, beginning by the equation for the SNR mass $M(r) = M_\mathrm{ej} + M_\mathrm{sw}(r)$ with $M_\mathrm{sw}(r)$ the swept-up mass until the shock position $r$:
+We recall the equations used here, beginning with the equation for the SNR mass $M(r) = M_\mathrm{ej} + M_\mathrm{sw}(r)$, with $M_\mathrm{sw}(r)$ representing the swept-up mass until the shock position $r$:

 where $\rho(r)$ corresponds to the density profile.